hvwaldow/pyws-BE-15-2-26/README.md

 The binstar channel https://conda.binstar.org/ioos is worth a closer look.
 It contains around 100 packages contributed by the U.S. IOOS Integrated Ocean Observing System community.
-Not just for this tutorial, but also to see what other geoscientsits are using.
+Not just for this tutorial, but also to see what other geoscientists are using.